 The Wizard of Oz & the Wicked Witch of the West from Frank Baum’s Wizard of Oz.

-This classic pair represent the first distinctly American wizard and witch, and they are dramatized in one of the first color films.
+This classic pair are a distinctly American wizard and witch, and they are dramatized in one of the first color motion pictures (1939).
 Since the film played up the use of color, the prominent image of green-skinned witch—a racialization and monsterization of her—has become almost ubiquitous in visual depictions contributing to the development of witch-stereotypes in American popular culture.
 However, Baum’s TheWizard of Oz novel, which does not feature green-skinned wicked witches, also offers an alternative to witch-stereotypes by providing “good witches” to balance the wicked ones.
 These good witches are as beautiful and wonderful as wicked witches are hideous and horrific, and notably these good witches are white, while their wicked counterparts are non-white.
 While TheWizard of Oz includes the possibility of good witches, nevertheless to be regarded as other, weird or nonconformist is condemnable and “wicked” by definition of witch stereotypes and gendered beauty standards in the film, a point which invites further inquiry regarding the issue of gender normativity in images of “good” and “wicked” witches in the TheWizard of Oz.

 Gandalf from J.R.R.
 Tolkien’s Hobbit & Jadis (the White Witch), from C.S.
 Lewis’ Lion the Witch and the Wardrobe: